angelkawaiix/NSO-web-theme/README.md

 It has not been tested with any other resources.

 ## Installation
-Each folder has the CSS code for each website, as well as the HTML link to the website it is used for.
+Each folder has the CSS code for each website, the title being the website it is used for.

-In the Editor for [Stylish](https://userstyles.org/), set the domain as the HTML link And paste the CSS Code into the code editor.
+In the Editor for [Stylish](https://userstyles.org/), set the domain as the title of the file And paste the CSS Code into the code editor.

 ## Optimizations